 - Day trip to Belfast, Northern Ireland to examine the history of the conflict between Ireland and Northern Ireland is included

-The program will take place from late May to late June.
-Exact dates will be posted soon.
+The program will take place from May 25 to June 22nd.

 - Due to the nature of the program, the schedule is subject to change.
 There may be instances where a guest speaker or visit needs to be rescheduled.
 We ask for your patience and understanding in advance.